Cats are intelligent pets, as they can recognize and react to our emotions.

 Another possible reason is that your cat is marking her territory.

-Cats have scent glands in their paws, and they leave a scent behind when they knead on your lap.
+Cats have scent glands in their paws, leaving a scent behind when they knead on your lap.

 Also, cats leave this scent in any place where they knead.